Lockout laws removed for New Year's Eve

 The midnight curfew on licensed vessels dropping off passengers in the Sydney CBD will also be extended through to 3am on New Year’s Day.

 Other special alcohol laws remain in place for New Year’s Eve, including the 3am cease alcohol service.

 Once New Year’s Eve is over, all Sydney CBD and Kings Cross precinct laws will apply as normal.

-1.30am lockouts and 3am last drinks laws have now come into force across a new Sydney CBD Entertainment Precinct.
+1.30am lockouts and 3am last drinks laws are in force across the new Sydney CBD Entertainment Precinct.

 The new precinct stretches from parts of Surry Hills and Darlinghurst to The Rocks, and from Kings Cross to Cockle Bay.

 The new laws are part of the NSW Government's crackdown on drug and alcohol-fuelled violence and also include a NSW-wide ban on takeaway alcohol sales after 10pm.

 - Lock outs and last drinks: 1.30am lockouts and 3am last drinks at hotels, registered clubs, nightclubs and licenced karaoke bars.
 Small bars (maximum 60 people), most restaurants and tourism accommodation establishments are exempt.
 Venues currently licensed to stay open after 3am can do so without alcohol service.

 - Temporary bans: of 48 hours for troublemakers.

 - Takeaway alcohol sales: stop at 10pm for bottle shops, hotels and clubs.
 This law is NSW-wide.